-From a Roman roof-top orangery I could see so much.
-The Monumento Nazionale a Vittorio Emanuele II glistened in that Roman afternoon heat that you can hear, taste and smell.
+From a Roman roof-top orangery one afternoon, I could see much.
+The Monumento Nazionale a Vittorio Emanuele II glistens in that Roman afternoon heat that you can hear, taste and smell.
 But only so small a part was visible; so much was hidden.
-Orderliness and confusion.
-Iconic ambulance sirens.
-All life as an expression of will?
-Or the terrible freedom of Sartre’s waiter.
+Orderliness and confusion; revelation and obscurity.

-The world isn’t made up of -isms, but of people.
+The famous ‘My Wife, My Mother-in-Law’ celebrates a visual riff which reminds us of the need to disrupt the obsession with easy, [popular?] conclusions.
+Equally, the world isn’t made up of -isms, but of people.
 People who can find themselves at the bottom of the pile; crushed by ideology, dominant narratives and unthinking utilitarianism.
-So yes, this site does celebrate philosophers, but actually it invites all thinkers of good will to look afresh at ideas and institutions.So welcome to this new Thinkspace.
-The question we are posing here is this:
+So this site celebrates clear thinking with moral purpose, and I invite all thinkers of good will to look afresh at ideas and institutions.

-As the Course Leader for Catholic Education and the Common Good at the London Global Gateway I am passionate about generating debate and intelligent discussion around things that matter to me.
+‘I am passionate about generating debate and intelligent discussion around things that matter to me.’
 Things like:

-- philosophies of education,
++ philosophies of education, including Catholic education

-- Christian post-structuralism in culture
++ Christian post-structuralism in culture

-- Continental philosophy in an ecclesial space
++ Classical, Modern and Continental philosophy in an ecclesial space

-- A contemporary Christian hermeneutic of law [jurisprudence]
++ a contemporary Christian hermeneutic of law [jurisprudence]